nealsonS/nealsonS/README.md

 I'm a graduate student in USC's M.S Applied Data Science Program and I graduated with a B.S in Statistics & Data Science from UCSB. <br>

-In the past, I have worked on projects in Deep Learning, Database Management Systems, NLP, Time Series Analysis and Forecasting, and dimension reduction techniques.
+In the past, I have worked on projects in Computer vision, Recommender Systems, Distributed Data Mining, Database Management Systems, Natural Language Processing, Time Series Analysis and Forecasting, and dimension reduction techniques.

+Currently working on:
+- LLM Text Compressor
+- Multimodal emotion detection using speech, text, and audio
+- (Research): Truck behavior analysis using object tracking and detection algorithms
 <!--
 **nealsonS/nealsonS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.